 - Insider Tip: If you hadn’t planned on an equipment-heavy expedition, many options for guide-led tours would include gear rental.

 This volcano often gets ignored in favor of its much larger neighbor, Cotopaxi.
 It’s a great option if you want something a little tamer or you need to acclimatize yourself before tackling Cotopaxi.
 The volcano is fully extinct, and thanks to a year-round absence of snow and relatively forgiving terrain, it actually is quite popular as an Ecuador hiking route.

 Though not as famous as Cotopaxi, the views of this volcano from Rumiñahui are impressive.
 You’ll also get an incredible vantage point to see El Corazón, Los Ilinizas, and Sincholagua.

 - Insider Tip: Don’t miss nearby Limpiopungo, a stunning lake ideally situated for 360° views.

 Sangay National Park

-Occupying a hefty territory in the middle of Ecuador is the largely-unvisited Sangay National Park.
+The largely-unvisited Sangay National Park occupies a hefty territory in the middle of Ecuador.
 From extinct volcanoes to crashing waterfalls and lush, sweeping valleys, this national park pretty much has it all.
-There are also glaciers and tropical rainforest, two landscapes you typically wouldn’t think of as existing in the same region, let alone the same country.
+There are also glaciers and tropical rainforests, two landscapes you typically wouldn’t think exist in the same region, let alone the same country.

 There aren’t a lot of human settlements here, so it’s a rich tapestry of wildlife – think pumas, foxes, bears, guinea pigs, jaguars, and more.
 There are a few peaks to climb and some volcanic craters.
-Do your research ahead of time because the difficulty ranges wildly from one area of the park to another.
+Do your research ahead of time because the difficulty ranges wildly from one park area to another.

 The Pululahua Crater